netgroup-polito/KubernetesOnDesktop/README.md

 * TigerVNC
 * NoVNC
 * SSH server
-* Xfce environment (supervisor, xfce4, xfce4-terminal, xterm) with Ubuntu 16.04 kernel
+* Openbox (light window manager)
-* Some utility tools (vim, wget, net-tools, locales, bzip2, xdotool, python-numpy used for websockify/novnc)
+* Some utility tools (wget, net-tools, locales, xdotool, python-numpy used for websockify/novnc)
-* Firefox/Libreoffice
+* Firefox/Libreoffice (once per docker image)

 These not only allows our infrastructure to be reachable both via a VNC client and browser, but they also ensure that everything fits user needs and tastes.

 ## Dependencies

 * Kubectl
-* TigerVNC viewer
+* VNC viewer
 * Netcat

-While Kubectl is mandatory, Netcat and TigerVNC viewer can be replaced by other application modifying the script.
+While Kubectl is mandatory, Netcat and VNC viewer can be replaced by other application modifying the script.
 However, make sure that the ones you want to use are compatible with all the parameters (quality, compression), otherwise you may not achieve the same result.

 ## Supported Applications